 Graduate Student awarded NSF GK-12 Fellowship

-Hunter Glanz, a graduate student in statistics, was selected as one of the fellows for the National Science Foundation (NSF) GK–12 Fellowship program awarded to BU.
-Hunter will be mentored by Dr. Surajit Ray, assistant professor in the Department of Mathematics & Statistics.
+Hunter Glanz, a graduate student in Statistics was selected a one of the fellows for the National Science Foundation (NSF) GK-12 Fellowship program awarded to BU.
+Hunter will be mentored by Dr. Surajit Ray, Assistant professor in the Dept. of Mathematics and Statistics.

-NSF awarded the BU GLACIER (Global Change Initiative: Education & Research) project $2.8 million to support 10 fellows across four CAS departments and in engineering.
+NSF awarded BU’ GLACIER (Global Change Initiative: Education & Research) project $2.8 million to support 10 fellows across four CAS departments and in engineering.
 The NSF program supports fellowships and training for graduate students in science, technology, engineering, and mathematics.
-GLACIER fellows will receive a strong interdisciplinary perspective on global change research, and have the opportunity to enhance their teaching skills by learning how to translate their research into exciting and dynamic classroom lessons for children in grades 5–8.
-The BU fellows will conduct research organized around six areas: atmosphere; climate connections; hydrosphere fisheries, marine diversity, and marine conservation; biosphere biodiversity with a focus on Walden Pond and Harvard Forest; energy, conservation, and sustainability; and data, measurement, and analysis.
+GLACIER fellows will receive a strong interdisciplinary perspective on global change research, and have the opportunity to enhance their teaching skills by learning how to translate their research into exciting and dynamic classroom lessons for children in grades 5-8.
+The BU fellows will conduct research organized around five areas: Atmosphere; Climate Connections; Hydrosphere Fisheries, Marine Diversity, and Marine Conservation; BiosphereBiodiversity with a Focus on Walden Pond and Harvard Forest; Energy, Conservation, and Sustainability; and Data, Measurement, and Analysis.